 First is a map I put together using Google My Maps.
 It includes key areas related to the Lake Anna area.
 Click around and read the captions I've included in the map to understand the area better.

-is a similar map I made with ArcGIS.
+Below it is a similar map I made with ArcGIS.
 I personally found it easier to use the Google applicaiton, however that does not mean it is better.
 I think I need to learn more about using ArcGIS.
 I probably could have found files for some of the features/borders I included by hand.
 I foudn it easier to draw features by hand using the Google application.
 I also had challenges creating a key in ArcGIS like I was able to do in Google My Maps.
 I do like all the different types of base maps you can use with ArcGIS.

 Visit to Lake Anna Nuclear Information Center